radiantearth/stac-api-spec/fragments/filter/README.md

 the comparison operators `=`, `<`, `<=`, `>`, `>=`, `LIKE`, `IS NULL`, `BETWEEN`, and `IN`; the spatial operator `INTERSECTS`; and the temporal operator `ANYINTERACTS`.

-The ANYINTERACTS operator has effectively the same semantics as the existing `datetime` filter.
+The ANYINTERACTS operator has effectively the same semantics as the `datetime` parameter in Item Search.

 CQL enables these types of queries:
 - Use of Item Property values in predicates (e.g., `item.properties.eo:cloud_cover`), using comparison operators